 If you are a relatively new subscriber to Rob’s YouTube channel and you haven’t quite decided whether or not you like the guy, I’d advise you to stick with him for a while.
 When you start peeling away all the scruffy outer layers, he’s actually a really down-to-earth guy who does what he can to give back.

-Is it the most entertaining?
+Is Rob Ferretti the most interesting automotive influencer I follow?
 No. Is it the most informative?
 No. Is it addictive?
 Heck yes.
 It’s hard to put my finger on exactly what it is I like about Rob and the things that he does, but I think it has a lot to do with the fact that he’s an entrepreneur with a love of cars – which is something I can totally relate to.